-Random Forest is an ensemble statistical learning algorithm that generates multiple decision trees using a collection of features as inputs and output labeled values (regression).
+Random forest regression is an ensemble statistical learning algorithm that generates multiple decision trees using a collection of input features as nodes and the value of the dependent variable (output) at the end of the node.
 To create each of these decision trees, m random observations and f random features are selected from the original data and the corresponding labels used as targets.
 A final sorting decision is made based on the trees formed by the training data and can then be used to generate a proposed label for each test data point.
 (Ho 1995, Breiman 2001).
-A total of 22 MCP amino-amino acid features were used to train the random forest model: protein sequence length, amino-acid composition (frequency of each amino acid in the sequence), and the protein’s isoelectric point as calculated via web server at isoelectric.org (Kozlowski, 2016).
-These features have been previously used to identify functions of viral proteins efficiently in machine learning approaches (Seguritan et al. 2012, Cantú et al. 2020).
-The T-number associated to each major capsid protein in the MCP/T library was used as the label for the random forest classification.
+A total of 22 MCP features were used to train the random forest model: protein sequence length, the protein’s isoelectric point, and the frequency of each amino acid in the MCP sequence (20 features referred to as the amino acid composition).
+The isoelectric point was calculated using Biopython’s sequence utility package (Cock et al, 2009.
+These protein features have been previously used to identify functions of viral proteins efficiently in machine learning approaches (Seguritan et al. 2012, Cantú et al. 2020).
+The T-number associated with each major capsid protein in the MCP/T library was used as the label for the random forest classification.
+T-numbers that were overlapping based on the confidence interval of the G2T model were combined in single classes.
+Due to the small density of large genomes, architectures T ≥ 25 were groped as a single class.
 An 80/20 training/test split was applied to the library to test the random forest model.
-Given a major capsid protein sequence, a predicted capsid architecture was considered correct if the predicted T-number was within the margin of error expected associated with the T-number in the MCP/T library.
+The random forest parameters were optimized for accuracy using Scikit’s GridSearchCV function (Pedregosa et al. 2011) using 80% of the library.
+The top 10 estimators were run 100 times each to verify the aggregate highest average accuracy.
+This led to a maximum number of 4 features per tree, 250 estimators, a max depth of 20, 1 minimum sample in a leaf, and a minimum sample split of 46, with data bootstrapping, and using a balanced weight distribution.
+To ensure statistical robustness, the random forest model was then tested selecting 1000 different randomly generated training datasets from the MCP/T library.
+Given a major capsid protein sequence, a predicted capsid architecture was considered correct if the predicted T-number was within the margin of error (9%) expected associated with the T-number in the MCP/T library.
 The number of correctly predicted phages was tallied and used to calculate a percentage accuracy for that test set.
-The random forest parameters were optimized for accuracy using Scikit’s GridSearchCV function (Pedregosa et al. 2011).
-80% of the library was used.
-The top 10 estimators were run 100 times each to verify the aggregate highest average accuracy.
-This led to a maximum number of 4 features per tree, 1,000 estimators, a max depth of 20, 1 minimum sample in a leaf, and a minimum sample split of 6, with data bootstrapping, and using a balanced weight distribution.
-To ensure statistical robustness, the random forest model was tested selecting 1000 different randomly generated training datasets from the MCP/T library.
 Both permutation and dropout analysis were performed on all features.
-The randomization or omission of no single feature caused deviation greater than 5.5% (See Supplementary Information, SI-3 for details).
+The randomization or omission of no single feature caused deviation greater than 8%.
+To gain insight in the interpretation of the random forest model, the 22 features of the model were analyzed for the main clades identified in the phylogenetic analysis and compared to the average features in the MCP/T library.
+Those features departing on average more than a standard deviation from the reference value were identified as significant.

 To determine the impact of increasing the training library in the accuracy of the random forest model, the accuracy of the model was assessed for different library sizes and fitted to a mathematical model.
 The different sizes for the training set were defined as ni = nlib i/20 for a total of twenty training sizes, i = 1 to 19.
 The size of the testing set was nlib – ni = nlib (1– i/20).
 For statistical robustness, 1000 different training sets were generated for each size ni and the mean accuracy was measured in each case, MACCi .
 The mean accuracy values were fitted to a logarithmic model